-With the changes to the budget the total left over should be $425!
+With the changes to the budget, the total left over should be $425!
 Wasn’t that easy?
-Yea right, it is never that easy.
+Yeah right, it is never that easy.
 Why?
 Because we like going out, we like buying extra groceries, and sometimes bad things happen.
 A budget is a model for when everything goes according to plan.
 Of course, that never happens.
-That is why I suggest budgeting maximum of 90%.
-Because we all spurge, overspend, and get sick.
+That is why I suggest budgeting a maximum of 90%.
+Because we all splurge, overspend and get sick.

 Believe it or not, this budget hits very close to home.
-This is actually a rough outline of the budget Ashley and I had when we first got married, except we cut even more expenses.
-We were able to get our grocery bill down to $150 a month….YES $150 a month!
+This is actually a rough outline of the budget my husband and I followed in 2012.
+Except we cut even more expenses.
+We were able to get our grocery bill down to $150 a month….YES, $150 a month!
 Man, that sucked… We also reduced our entertainment and gas budget as much as we could.
-It was very hard, but with a lot of discipline we were able to save around $800-$900 a month.
+It was very hard, but with a lot of discipline, we were able to save around $800-$900 a month.
 We had to get creative with meals, but we were able to have a down payment for a house within a year!

 Do you operate on a budget?
 How do plan out your budget?

 After creating a budget, check out the other 3 lessons for Saving Money, Paying Bills, and Paying Bills Biweekly.

 What a great post!
 I do something pretty similar for tracking/budgeting, and I can definitely see this being helpful for people starting from scratch and having no idea what to do.
 Good job!